yousseif550/meteo-app/README.md

 # Meteo App - Manager.one

 ## Error: Network Error
 You may be getting a network error because Accuweather has a daily 50 request limit.
-If you want to help me in this regard, you can contact battalsahin6@gmail.com.

 ## Project setup
 ```